-In Postman, in the top-left select the Method you would like to use from the drop-down box and enter the request URL.
+In Postman, in the top-left, choose the Method you would like to use from the drop-down box and enter the request URL.

-For Authorization, select Basic-Auth and enter your username and password.
-Then, select Update Request.
+For Authorization, choose Basic-Auth and enter your username and password.
+Then, choose Update Request.
 In the Headers tab you see an Authorization Header.

-If your request is a POST/PUT, navigate to the Body tab, select x-www-form-urlencoded and enter your parameters and values.
-When you are done, select send.
+If your request is a POST/PUT, navigate to the Body tab, choose x-www-form-urlencoded and enter your parameters and values.
+When you are finished, choose Send.

-The way to verify the changes made are explained in each request.
+The verification method is explained in each request.